2022-AI-FullStack-Internship-TeamB/NCTE/README.md

 ## 4. Acknowledgement and References
 This project is based on several open-source repositories.
 We used [EasyOCR](https://github.com/JaidedAI/EasyOCR) for detecting and recognizing text.
-We fine-tuned EasyOCR with training script and pretrained model provided in the link.
+We fine-tuned EasyOCR using training script from [here](https://github.com/JaidedAI/EasyOCR/tree/master/trainer) and [korean_g2.pth](https://jaided.ai/easyocr/modelhub/).
 Dataset we used for fine tuning is part of [Korean OCR data](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=91) from AI hub.
 We used the [KoBART](https://github.com/SKT-AI/KoBART) model for content summarization.
 One of the examples provided by kobart, [kobart-sumarization](https://github.com/seujung/KoBART-summarization), was referenced.
 It is summarized using a pretrained model of kobart-sumarization.
 KeyBERT was also used to extract keywords.
 [Sentence Transformers](https://github.com/UKPLab/sentence-transformers), a package for SBERT, and [KoNLPy](https://github.com/konlpy/konlpy), a morpheme analyzer, were used.

 ## 5. Copyrights / End User Licensce